Land Rover Discovery Sport PHEV interior & comfort

 Infotainment, apps & sat nav

-For 2020, Land Rover is rolling out an all-new in-car infotainment system – called Pivi Pro – across all its models, starting with the Defender and now the Discovery Sport, too.
+During 2020, Land Rover rolled out an all-new in-car infotainment system – called Pivi Pro – across all its models, starting with the Defender and then the Discovery Sport.
 The old system lagged behind those of German rivals badly, so this is a welcome upgrade, with much-improved responsiveness and full smartphone integration for both Apple and Android users.

 In This Review